Chester Brown: Drawing influences

 In an interview with Seth, Brown says his earliest childhood cartoon was an imitation of Doug Wright's Little Nipper.
 He frequently mentions Steve Gerber as amongst his foremost influences of his teenage years.
-From about the age of 20, Brown discovered the work of Robert Crumb and other underground artists, as well as class comic strip artists such as Harold Gray, whose influence is most evident in Brown's Louis Riel.
+From about the age of 20, Brown discovered the work of Robert Crumb and other underground artists, as well as classic comic strip artists such as Harold Gray, whose influence is most evident in Brown's Louis Riel.

 Brown often talks of contemporaries Seth, Joe Matt and Julie Doucet's influence on his work, especially during his autobiographical period.
-He also had been reading the Little Lulu Library around this time, and credit's the cartooning of Little Lulus John Stanley and Seth with his desire to simplify his style during this period.
+He also had been reading the Little Lulu Library around this time, and credits the cartooning of Little Lulus John Stanley and Seth with his desire to simplify his style during this period.

 The stiff, stylized look of Fletcher Hanks' comics, reprints from Fantagraphics of which Brown had been reading around the time, was the primary influence on the style Brown used in Paying for It.